rails/rails/guides/source/asset_pipeline.md

 The asset pipeline provides a framework to concatenate and minify or compress JavaScript and CSS assets.
 It also adds the ability to write these assets in other languages such as CoffeeScript, Sass and ERB.

-Prior to Rails 3.1 these features were added through third-party Ruby libraries such as Jammit and Sprockets.
-Rails 3.1 is integrated with Sprockets through Action Pack which depends on the `sprockets` gem, by default.

 Making the asset pipeline a core feature of Rails means that all developers can benefit from the power of having their assets pre-processed, compressed and minified by one central library, Sprockets.
 This is part of Rails' "fast by default" strategy as outlined by DHH in his keynote at RailsConf 2011.

-In Rails 3.1, the asset pipeline is enabled by default.
+The asset pipeline is enabled by default.
 It can be disabled in `config/application.rb` by putting this line inside the application class definition:

 ```ruby
 config.assets.enabled = false